The Chicken Church in Java: Everything you Need to Know!

 Imagine for a moment that you have a dream.
 In that dream, you see an oversized pure-white dove perched on a hill.
-A week later in real life, you travel to another village and coincidentally see the same hill!
+You take a mental note but don’t make a lot of it.

 If you think that’s bonkers, consider that it is precisely what happened to Daniel Alamsjah, the architect of the bizarre Chicken Church in Central Java, Indonesia.

-Something doesn’t quite add up, you say.
-Wasn’t it a dove?
 I find it quite funny that the Chicken Church is neither a chicken nor a church.
 It’s hard to define what it is exactly.
+I think even Mr. Alamsjah isn’t entirely sure.

 This chicken-shaped temple was abandoned for a decade before any efforts were put into its restoration and preservation.
-Today it is still half-finished, functioning as a museum in the jungles close to Borobudur.
+Today it is still only half-finished, functioning as a museum in the jungles close to Borobudur.

 The Chicken Church (Gereja Ayam) is a short stop on my complete 14-day Java Backpacking Itinerary.